westcoastdigital/wcd-slider/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add a simple slider to your site using the following shortcode [slider fade="true" infinite="true" speed="300" nav="dots" autoplay="false"] (this example shows the defaults, and if using defaults you do not need to use the attribute).
+Add a simple slider to your site using the following shortcode [slider fade="true" infinite="true" transition="300" speed="3000" nav="dots" autoplay="false"] (this example shows the defaults, and if using defaults you do not need to use the attribute).
 Options for nav are dots, arrows or numbers.
-Speed is in m/s and the others are either true or false.
+Speed and Transition are in m/s and the others are either true or false.

 == Description ==